awsdocs/amazon-workmail-administration-guide/doc_source/enable_interop_ms.md

 To redirect all calendar free/busy information requests for enabled users to Amazon WorkMail, set up an availability address space on Microsoft Exchange\.

-Use the following PowerShell command:
+Use the following PowerShell command\.

 ```
 $credentials = Get-Credential